Football in Iraq

 The sport of football in the country of Iraq is run by the Iraq Football Association.
-The association administers the national football team as well as the Iraqi Premier League.
+The association administers the national football team as well as the Iraqi football league system.
 Football is the most popular sport in Iraq.
+Approximately 35% of the people in Iraq are considered football fans.

 National teams

 The national team have qualified for the final tournament of the World Cup once in 1986 which was held in Mexico.
 Success in the Asian Cup has been more widespread, winning the tournament in 2007 and finishing fourth in 1976 and 2015.
 As of 2015 the women's national team have not entered either of these competitions.

 The under-23 side has had success at the Asian Games winning silver at the 2006 edition in Qatar and bronze in the 2014 tournament, held in South Korea.
 Their best placing in Olympic football has been fourth at Athens in 2004.